You're Moving to Australia, Yay! Are You Excited? Overwhelmed?

 Or maybe a bit of both with a dash of AM-I-REALLY-GOING-TO-DO-THIS sprinkled on top?

-What You Need to Know, Before You Pack Up and Go.
+What You Need to Know, 12 Months Before You Go.

 There’s only one way to stop feeling overwhelmed and silence any thoughts of self-doubt.
 It’s time to get organized!

-My moving checklist is 37 pages, packed full of resources PLUS you'll get access to my Private Facebook Group with over 2,000 members.
+My Australia Moving Checklist is 39 pages, packed full of resources, plus you'll get access to my Private Facebook Group with over 2,045 members.
 AND IT'S FREE.
-No strings attached.

 Hi, I'm Lauren, and I've Helped Thousands of People From All Over the World Move to Australia.